Coskon/coskmusicbot/README.md

 # Coskquin: Cosk Music Bot
 A *(probably not well made)* music bot for discord, made in python.
 You can modify it for your own purposes, but it wasn't originally meant to be published so there are variable names in spanish, it's not commented (might add later) and in general it's better to add things that don't rely on the stuff that is already there (for example, you may add a command that retrieves information from a webpage, but don't try adding spotify support).
+### NOW IN BETA
+Changed from downloading the videos to streaming them, allowing for faster responses, no space issues, practically any video length, and it can now access livestreamings!
+However, this is still in beta (see the beta disclaimer below).
 ## Features
 - User permissions for each command (by default, admins get all permissions and everyone else have a default set of permissions which you can change in the code).
 - Can be used in multiple servers at the same time, with each one having its own.
 - Can have and modify multiple prefixes, even non single-characters prefixes.
 - Very simple level system.
 - Commands to show your pfp, a steam profile, use chatgpt, etc...
-- Use YouTube URLs or choose from 5 results.
+- Use YouTube URLs or search, choosing from songs on multiple pages.
+- Playlists.
+- Livestreams (*only in beta*)
 - Time limitation between command calls.
 - Lots of easily adjustable parameters.
 - English and Spanish languages.